SachaPaquette/Anime/README.md

     Command-Line Episode Viewer:
         Users can select an anime from the database and watch any available episode directly in the command line.

+### Dependencies
+Before trying to use this application, make sure that your computer contains the applications that follows

+    - Python 3.x
+    - Selenium
+    - MongoDB
+    - Chrome Browser
+    - Mpv

 ## Usage

 1. **Clone the repository:**